 UPS, DHL, FedEx Import Fee Overcharge – Class Action Investigation

-Reports indicate that consumers expecting packages shipped from China via UPS, DHL, or FedEx are receiving email notifications from these carriers demanding payment of import fees, often starting at $30 or more and frequently exceeding the value of the purchased items.
-Some reports suggest these fees appear to include not only the actual tariff and customs duty, but also substantial and brokerage or handling fees imposed by the shipping carriers.
+Reports indicate that consumers expecting these packages via UPS, DHL, or FedEx are receiving notifications demanding payment of import fees before delivery.
+These fees often start at $30 or higher and frequently exceed the value of the purchased items.
+Crucially, these charges often include not just the government mandated tariff but substantial brokerage, advancement, or handling fees imposed by the shipping carriers themselves which were never disclosed at the time of purchase.

-If you were required to pay an inflated import fee for a package shipped by UPS, FedEx, or DHL from China, please fill out the form below with details of your experience.
+If you were required to pay an inflated import fee for a package shipped by UPS, FedEx, or DHL, please fill out the form below with details of your experience.

 (*) Indicates required field: When communicating with us through this site or otherwise in connection with a matter for which we do not already represent you, your communication may not be treated as privileged or confidential, and does not create an attorney-client relationship between you and our Firm.